EthanKatsi/Space-Dodge-Game/README.md

 You can find the code in the file "SpaceDodgeGame".

-Code created by Ethan Katsiroubas using Python.
+Code created by Ethan using Python.